-- Pray for and with the student - Approve each thesis project assignment and provide detailed feedback in Blackboard - Complete CITI Training (must be renewed every three years) - Approve all research (i.e., questionnaires, interview questions, etc.) and provides signature for IRB application within 7 days of submission - Respond to emails within 36 hours - Provide clear, measurable milestones for the student at the beginning of each term - Uphold all submission dates - Provide feedback within 5 days of submission - Review SafeAssign report of the final thesis project submission - Work with the DMIN office to secure a reader - Keep the reader informed and involved - Provide approval for enrollment in DMIN 890 before scheduling a defense - Lead the candidate's oral defense and complete the thesis project rubric with comments - Receive thesis project submission JFL documentation before posting final grade - Provide this checklist on Blackboard - Post Announcements in DMIN 889 reminding students to utilize SharePoint to complete registration - Post attendance in Blackboard - Approve DMIN 885, 889, and 890 registration requests.
+- Pray for and with the student - Approve each thesis project assignment and provide detailed feedback in Blackboard - Complete CITI Training (must be renewed every three years) - Approve all research (i.e., questionnaires, interview questions, etc.) and provides signature for IRB application within 7 days of submission - Respond to emails within 36 hours - Provide clear, measurable milestones for the student at the beginning of each term - Uphold all submission dates - Provide feedback within 5 days of submission - Review SafeAssign report of the final thesis project submission - Work with the DMIN office to secure a reader - Keep the reader informed and involved - Provide approval for enrollment in DMIN 890 before scheduling a defense - Lead the candidate's oral defense and complete the thesis project rubric with comments - Receive thesis project submission JFL documentation before posting final grade - Provide this checklist on Blackboard - Post Announcements in DMIN 889 - Post attendance in Blackboard - Approve DMIN 885, 889, and 890 registration requests.
+QUALIFICATIONS: - An earned Doctoral degree from an accredited institution - Extensive knowledge in the subject area of the thesis project - A thorough knowledge of Kate Turabian's A Manual for Writers and School of Divinity standards - Faculty member at Liberty University School of Divinity - 2.
+Reader Qualifications and Responsibilities: The Reader will work with the student to assist him or her in completing an acceptable DMIN thesis project.
+The Reader will normally not get involved until the student has completed a first draft of the thesis project.
+The Student will work exclusively with the mentor until the first draft is complete.
+The Reader reports to the Director of the DMIN program.